 If you’re someone who regularly pays taxes, you’re probably a responsible citizen.
-This is because by paying taxes, you make a significant contribution to your country’s growth, development, and the overall upliftment of society.
-Also, if you hadn’t realized it, it’s the government’s primary source of income.
+This is because by paying taxes, you make a significant contribution to your country’s growth.

 If you were to count the types of taxes that are levied in India, you would come close to a double-digit figure.
 However, they are broadly divided into two types: direct taxes and indirect taxes, which are followed by further sub-classifications.